chaudhary-kartikey-tft/prowler-assignment/README.md

 ```
 This starts a scan in Celery and assigns a unique `scan_id`.

+**You can initiate multiple scans at the same time and they would run asynchronously since Celery task assigns a unique `scan_id` to each scan.**

 ### Check Scan Status (Real-time)
 Connect via WebSocket to:
 ```